South Carolina Code of Laws

 SECTION 58-41-30.Voluntary renewable energy programs.

-(A) Within one hundred and twenty days of the effective date of this chapter, subject to subsection (F), each electrical utility shall file a proposed voluntary renewable energy program for review and approval by the commission.
+(C) Within one hundred-twenty days of the effective date of this chapter, each electrical utility shall file a proposed voluntary renewable energy program for review and approval by the commission, unless as of July 1, 2025, the electrical utility already has a voluntary renewable energy program that conforms with the requirements of this section on file with the commission.
 The commission shall conduct a proceeding to review the program and establish reasonable terms and conditions for the program.
 Interested parties shall have the right to participate in the proceeding.
-The commission may periodically hold additional proceedings to update the program.
-At a minimum, the program shall provide that:
+The commission must periodically hold additional proceedings to evaluate whether updates to the programs are necessary.
+At a minimum, each electrical utility must submit to the commission a program for which:

 (2) the renewable energy contract and the participating customer agreement must be of equal duration;